 I’m going to break down my experience into sections, because I did not realize that a 3 day juice cleanse is actually an almost 9 day commitment.
 I say almost, because I was not as strict in the days prior or after as I should have been.
 And, therefore, I probably cheated myself out of some benefits.

-The reason: I’ll let BluePrintCleanse founder Zoe Sakoutis, CNC tell you why you should cleanse, “As the result of the pollutants in the air we breathe and chemicals in the food and water we consume, the body accumulates “toxins.”
+I’ll let BluePrintCleanse founder Zoe Sakoutis, CNC tell you why you should cleanse, “As the result of the pollutants in the air we breathe and chemicals in the food and water we consume, the body accumulates “toxins.”
 Every once in while the body needs to rid itself of these toxins.
 When the tissues release these materials, they enter into the bloodstream, which is the cause of all those “detox symptoms.”
 BluePrintCleanse is a NUTRITIONAL Cleanse that is effective in helping the body detoxify itself and move through this “low” or detox cycle faster and with fewer symptoms.
 Cleansing is recommended for many illnesses, as it gives the body the rest it needs to recover.
 Take away the work of digesting food and one allows the system to rid itself of old toxins while facilitating healing.”

-The anticipation: My start date was after the new year and I could not wait.
+My start date was after the new year and I could not wait.
 I put on a few extra pounds during the holiday season.
 I suspected any weight loss might be temporary, however, I was more intrigued by detoxification benefits.
 I placed my order for the Renovation Cleanse, which is for juice cleanse newbies.
 Shanna at My Favorite Everything and Romy of Romy Raves cleansed at the same time.
 We tweeted each other for support.
 I would highly recommend you cleanse with a friend, because it helps to compare notes.

 Day 1 (Wednesday): My juices didn’t arrive until about 11am, so per BluePrintCleanse instructions, I ate a mango for breakfast with some green tea.
 I decided to go to bootcamp.
 This isn’t an easy bootcamp and I thought I was going to die.
 My energy levels were way down, but I’m used to eating a more substantial breakfast prior.
 Maybe it was mental.
 Either way, I recommend you keep your exercise moderate during your cleanse.
 I started juice 1 as soon as I got home and easily progressed through the rest of the delicious juices.
 Around 3pm I started feeling weak.
 The kind folks at BluePrintCleanse provided a cheat sheet for people like me, who they suspect might deviate.
 Just kidding, everyone gets it, but I was grateful.
 I inhaled 1/4 of an “allowed” avocado and felt much better.
 The last drink of the day is a delicious cashew milk with cinnamon and agave.